-Commitment to obtaining 100% of its office electricity from renewable sources by 2023 in Spain and 85% at global level by 2030
+4 Commitment to obtaining 90% of its office electricity from renewable sources at global level by 2026.

-Investments to modernize the heating, ventilation or cooling systems of the facilities and inclusion of more efficient light sources to achieve greater energy efficiency
+5 Investments to modernize the heating, ventilation or cooling systems of the facilities and inclusion of more efficient light sources to achieve greater energy efficiency.

-ISO 14001 certification requires high standards on a range of environmental issues such as carbon emissions, energy consumption, waste management, recycling, water use and employee awareness.
-By the end of 2022, 100% of the manufacturing centers in Spain and 85% of the group's offices have obtained this certification.
+6 ISO 14001 certification requires high standards on a range of environmental issues such as carbon emissions, energy consumption, waste management, recycling, water use and employee awareness.
+By the end of 2023, 100% of the manufacturing centers in Spain and 83% of the group's offices have obtained this certification.